AI4Scientist/.github/profile/README.md

 </div>

-> **Verification helps make AI-driven scientific research faster, more reliable, and more reproducible.**

 AI4Scientist is an open-source organization focused on practical AI for science: building autonomous researcher systems and sharing reproducible research workflows, tools, and resources.

 > **"Make AI-driven scientific research practical, verifiable, and reproducible."**